Early Caliphate navy: Umayyad era

 Some historians treated Rashidun armed forces, navy included, as single entity with their successors armed forces.
 Historian Eric E. Greek remarked The immediate successor of Rashidun caliphate, Umayyad, were quickly absorbed state institution mechanism of the former.
 By this fact, Greek grouped military constitution of Rashidun with later successor caliphates along with their emirate clients as one entity.
-Greek based this grouping accordingly using Fred Donner criteria of functional states, While Khalilieh noted the successor caliphates and emirates technically inherited the naval rights of Rashidun mariners.
-Furthermore, researchers of Tahkim(political arbitration) and Suluh(political reconciliation) of Islamic jurisprudence theory generally agreed reconciliation between Hasan ibn Ali with Muawiyah were lawful in accordance of Islamic jurists, as Khakimov theorized that the ascension of Muawiyah are viewed as a legal transfer of power in the scope of caliphal institution, not a coup change of regime.
+Greek based this grouping on Fred Donner's criteria of functional states, While Khalilieh noted the successor caliphates and emirates technically inherited the naval rights of Rashidun mariners.
+Furthermore, researchers of Tahkim(political arbitration) and Suluh(political reconciliation) of Islamic jurisprudence theory generally agreed reconciliation between Hasan ibn Ali with Mu'awiya were lawful in accordance of Islamic jurists, as Khakimov theorized that the ascension of Mu'awiya are viewed as a legal transfer of power in the scope of caliphal institution, not a coup change of regime.

 Junada ibn Abi Umayya, ex-Rashidun naval commander who now served the Umayyad navy, resumed his raids, as at least one raid led by Junada against the Byzantines in Rhodes in the period of 672/73–679/80.
 Later, Junada leading two more naval campaigns against Rhodes in 678/79 and 679/80.
 Tabari recorded Junada established a permanent Arab garrison in Rhodes, but the colony was frequently harassed by Byzantine ships which caused him to evacuate the colony.
 Although, another Rashidun general that continued to serve Umayyad caliphate, Abu al-A'war remained on the island with 12,000 garrison soldiers until the peace treaty of 680, following the failure of the First Arab Siege of Constantinople.
 Abu al-A'war seems to have commanded this garrison for some time, since the 10th-century Byzantine emperor Constantine VII records that Abu al-A'war erected a tomb for his daughter, who died there, which survived to Constantine's day.
 Aside from Rhodes, Junada also invaded Crete, and unnamed island in Sea of Marmara.

 Conquest of India

 Al-Hajjaj ibn Yusuf, the governor of the 'Superprovince' of Iraq, sent his nephew, the 15 year old Muhammad ibn Qasim together with a naval force that departed from the port of Basra.
 The force consisted of 6,000 Syrian horsemen, 6,000 camel troops with 3,000 Bactrian camel to carry supplies, and also five large Manjaniq (catapult) engines named 'Uroos' (literal name 'The Bride') which required 500 men to operate them.
-Ibn Qasim successfully subdued the port of Debal, the port of Armabil (now Bela, Balochistan) and the port of Debal, after he joined with nearby Arab garrison land forces on the area, which rendezvouzed with the Ibn Qasim naval force on the same day in Debal.
+Ibn Qasim successfully subdued the port of Debal, the port of Armabil (now Bela, Balochistan) and the port of Debal, after he joined with nearby Arab garrison land forces on the area, which rendezvoused with the Ibn Qasim naval force on the same day in Debal.
 Since the era of the Rashidun caliphate of Umar, the Muslim naval forces aimed to control the coastal areas of Balochistan as it is invaluable for sea patrol within the Arabian gulf to Indian sea lane.